prramer/rhirta/README.md

-# rhirta
+# About rhirta

-A versioned backup script using rsync
+A versioned backup script using rsync.